msaddler/phaselocknet/README.md

 ## Dependencies

 This is a repository of Python (3.11.4) code.
 A complete list of Python dependencies is contained in [`requirements.txt`](requirements.txt).
+The dependencies can be installed in a Python environment with the command `pip install -r requirements.txt` (5-10 minutes).
 The models were developed in `tensorflow-2.13.0` on machines running CentOS Linux 7.
+Running the models at scale is best done on a CUDA-enabled GPU (NVidia A100 GPUs were used for training); however, the models can run slowly with a CPU-only `tensorflow` installation.

 ## Sound Datasets and Model Weights